Admission and Degree Requirements

 Master of Science

+In Residence Program.
 The Graduate Studies Committee must approve the Program of Work before the student is admitted to candidacy for the master’s degree.
-Thirty semester hours are required, distributed as follows: (1) eighteen hours in specified nutrition courses; (2) six hours in a minor or supporting field such as biology, anthropology, biochemistry, immunology, educational psychology, curriculum and instruction, health education, public health, pharmacology, or kinesiology; and (3) six hours in the thesis course, involving an original research project.
-The eighteen hours in nutrition must include at least three hours in research methods, at least three in research problems, at least three in seminar, and at least six in recent advances; the remaining three hours may be in either research methods or recent advances.
+Thirty semester hours are required, distributed as follows: (1) 18 hours in specified nutrition courses; (2) six hours in a minor or supporting field such as biology, anthropology, biochemistry, immunology, educational psychology, curriculum and instruction, health education, public health, pharmacology, or kinesiology; and (3) six hours in the thesis course, involving an original research project.
+The 18 hours in nutrition must include at least three hours in research methods, at least three in research problems, at least three in seminar, and at least six in recent advances; the remaining three hours may be in either research methods or recent advances.

 A degree program with report (non-original research) is also available, for students seeking a terminal master’s degree.
 In this program, Nutrition 398R and three additional hours in either research methods or recent advances replace the thesis courses.